-Customized versions of Entelechy’s leadership development programs have changed the lives of hundreds of thousands of leaders throughout the years.
-And in all my experiences in working directly with leaders, one of the most irksome and frustrating is responding to the leader who doesn’t think motivating employees is his/her job.
+Customized versions of Entelechy's leadership development programs have changed the lives of hundreds of thousands of leaders throughout the years.
+And in all my experiences in working directly with leaders, one of the most irksome and frustrating is responding to the leader who doesn’t think motivating employees is their job.

 In this article, I'd like to examine the arguments and offer my thoughts.
 Spoiler alert: it IS your job!

 Motivation is Intrinsic and Has to Come from the Employee, NOT the Leader

 Before I address this argument, let's provide a little Motivation 101: There’s intrinsic motivation and extrinsic motivation:

 - Extrinsic motivation occurs when we are motivated to perform a behavior or engage in an activity to earn a reward or avoid punishment.
 In this case, you engage in a behavior not because you enjoy it or because you find it satisfying, but in order to get something in return or avoid something unpleasant.

 - Intrinsic motivation involves engaging in a behavior because it is personally rewarding; essentially, performing an activity for its own sake rather than the desire for some external reward.
 Essentially, the behavior itself is its own reward.